In 1987, local historian Pat Gracey wrote a 100-year history for St. Malachy Church's centennial commemoration.

 1869: William Farmer Freeman and his wife, Susan Medlin Freeman, arrive by covered wagon to settle in Tehachapi.
 That year, their first child, Susan "California" Freeman, is born.
 The journey from Navarro County, Texas took them seven months.

 1870: John Narboe becomes the postmaster of Tehachapi.

 1876: A railroad line opens from Tehachapi to the southland.
 The Tehachapi Loop is the first accomplishment in the project.
 The Loop special construction allows the old steam engines to circumvent the necessary altitude.

-1877: The first Catholic Mass, on record, is celebrated in Tehachapi by Father Matthew Marron, assistant pastor of St. Mary's Church in Visalia.
-Mass is offered at the home of Anton Pauley since no church was built yet.
+1877: The first Catholic Mass on record is celebrated in Tehachapi by Father Matthew Marron, assistant pastor of St. Mary's Church in Visalia.
+Mass was offered at the home of Anton Pauley since no church was built yet.

 1879-1896: Father William Denpflin, a Dominican Priest, traveles a wide area of California, including Tehachapi.
 The Indians call him Padre Blanco because of his white robes.
 The Indians build rude huts for him to offer Mass.
-A large man with red hair and beard, plus the white robes, makes the Indians think he is of divine origin.
+His large stature, red hair and beard, plus the robes, make the Indians think he is of divine origin.

 1881: The Tehachapi Methodist-Episcopal Church is founded, with the first building located on Green and D streets, later to be known as the Community Congregational Church.
 The church still holds regular services on the corner of E and Green streets.

 1887: St. Malachy Catholic Church is built and designated a parish by the bishop.
 The first pastor is Father Patrick Bannon.
 The church is built by local citizens with considerable financial help from the Fickert family.
 The parish boundaries include north to Owens Valley, east to Needles and south to the Lancaster area.
 The priest often travels by train and rides in the engine with the engineer.